Florence

 Scarperia

-Scarperia merged with San Piero a Sieve in 2014, creating the municipality of Scarperia e San Piero.
-Its historic centre is very pretty and worth a visit; don’t miss the chapel of the Madonna di Piazza, where the vicars of Florence went to swear allegiance in the 15th century.
-Today there are some valuable works inside, including a painting of the Madonna and Child by Taddeo Gaddi and a marble tabernacle by Mino da Fiesole.
+Scarperia merged with San Piero a Sieve in 2014 to form the municipality of Scarperia e San Piero.
+Its historic centre is charming and worth a visit; don’t miss the Chapel of the Madonna di Piazza, where Florence’s vicars came to swear allegiance in the 15th century.
+Today it houses some fine artworks, including a panel depicting the Madonna and Child by Taddeo Gaddi and a marble tabernacle by Mino da Fiesole.

-Palazzo Pretorio, also known as Palazzo dei Vicari, dating back to the 14th century, is also very beautiful.
-It can be visited both from outside and inside, where there are splendid frescoes and a clock in the bell tower by Filippo Brunelleschi.
-For a cultural interlude, visit the adjacent Museum of Cutting Tools, where many knives, of which Scarperia is a famous producer, are on display.
+The Palazzo Pretorio, also known as the Palazzo dei Vicari, is equally impressive.
+Dating from the 14th century, it’s open for visits inside and out, featuring splendid frescoes and a clock tower designed by Filippo Brunelleschi.
+For a cultural interlude, visit the adjacent museum of edged tools, showcasing countless knives – a product for which Scarperia is renowned.

 San Piero a Sieve

-San Piero a Sieve is the other ‘half’ of the municipality of Scarperia and San Piero.
-The main attraction of the town is the splendid Medici villa of Trebbio, a UNESCO heritage site since 2013.
+San Piero a Sieve is the other half of the Scarperia e San Piero municipality.
+The main attraction is the magnificent Medici Villa del Trebbio, a UNESCO World Heritage site since 2013.

-Also very interesting is the Bosco ai Frati convent, founded as far back as the 6th century and rebuilt with its present appearance by Cosimo I dè Medici called the Elder, who had the bell tower, cloister and loggia added, based on a design by Michelozzo.
+The Bosco ai Frati Convent is also worth visiting, founded in the 6th century and rebuilt in its present form by Cosimo I de’ Medici, known as the Elder, who added the bell tower, cloister and loggia according to a design by Michelozzo.

-Then visit the parish church of San Pietro, the patron saint of the town, which overlooks a small square with a statue of St Peter by Girolamo Ticciati.
-The pieve was restored in 1776, while the bell tower dates from 1906.
-Inside, there is a beautiful baptismal font made of glazed terracotta, with six faces, each displaying a painting from the life of St John the Baptist.
+Don’t miss the Church of San Pietro, the town’s patron saint, overlooking a small square where you’ll find Girolamo Ticciati’s statue of San Pietro.
+The church was restored in 1776, while the bell tower dates from 1906.
+Inside is a beautiful six-sided glazed terracotta baptismal font, each face depicting scenes from the life of Saint John the Baptist.

 Borgo San Lorenzo

-With its 18,000 inhabitants, Borgo San Lorenzo is the most populous of the Mugello municipalities.
-Beautiful are its 14th-century walls, the parish church of San Lorenzo and the Villa Pecori Giraldi, with the Manifattura Chini museum inside.
-Basically, there is no lack of attractions, and at the same time, being a real town, there are all the services available.
+With 18,000 inhabitants, Borgo San Lorenzo is the most populous municipality in Mugello.
+Its notable features include 14th-century walls, the Church of San Lorenzo and the Villa Pecori Giraldi, which houses the Chini Manufacturing Museum.
+Attractions are plentiful, and as a proper town, it offers all necessary services.

-Around Borgo San Lorenzo, you can also visit theformer convent of San Pietro a Luco, where in the rectory there are some paintings by Donato Mascagni and Lorenzo Lippi, the monastery of San Bartolomeo and the sanctuary of the Madonna dei Tre Fiumi.
-Finally, dog lovers will not miss the monument to the dog Fido, who lived in Luco del Mugello and every evening for 14 years went to the bus stop to wait for his master, who died in an air raid during World War II.
+In the surrounding area, visit the former San Pietro a Luco Convent, where the rectory contains paintings by Donato Mascagni and Lorenzo Lippi; the San Bartolomeo Monastery and the Sanctuary of the Madonna dei Tre Fiumi.
+Dog lovers shouldn’t miss the Monument to Fido the Dog, who lived in Luco del Mugello and for 14 years waited each evening at the bus stop for his master, who died in an air raid during the Second World War.

 Vicchio

-Despite being rather small, Vicchio is very famous among art experts, as two world-famous artists were born here: Giotto in 1267 and Beato Angelico in 1395.
-But Vicchio has managed to attract other artists throughout its history, such as Benvenuto Cellini, who stayed here for almost 12 years, and Giosuè Carducci, often a guest of a local noble family, who, among other things, was chairman of the committee to build the statue of Giotto in the centre of the town.
+Though small, Vicchio is renowned amongst art connoisseurs as the birthplace of two world-famous artists: Giotto in 1267 and Blessed Angelico in 1395.
+Throughout its history, Vicchio has attracted other artists, including Benvenuto Cellini, who lived here for nearly 12 years, and Giosuè Carducci, a frequent guest of a local noble family who chaired the committee to build Giotto’s statue in the town centre.

-After visiting the historic centre, take a look at the Beato Angelico Museum of Sacred Art and Popular Religiousness, opened in 2000.
-If you pass through the area between June and July, then visit the Etruscan excavations at Poggio Colla, conducted by several American universities.
-Finally, the surroundings: a photo with the Montelleri cypress tree is not to be missed, while for a relaxing day, head for Lake Vicchio, with its small island.
+After exploring the historic centre, visit the Blessed Angelico Museum of Sacred Art and Popular Religiosity, opened in 2000.
+If you’re here between June and July, don’t miss the Poggio Colla Etruscan excavations, conducted by American universities.
+Be sure to photograph the Montelleri cypress, or head to Vicchio Lake for a relaxing day, complete with a small island.

-Also worth a visit is Giotto’s house museum, located on the Vespignano hill.
-Renovated in 2008, it is managed by the association of the lands of Giotto and Angelico, and can be visited on Sundays and certain holidays.
+Also worth visiting is the Giotto House Museum, located on the Vespignano hill.
+Restored in 2008 and run by the Association of the Lands of Giotto and Angelico, it’s open on Sundays and certain holidays.

 Marradi

-Marradi is located in the border area between Emilia Romagna and Tuscany, in what is known as Tuscan Romagna.
-Visit the historical centre, with its 14th-century town hall, and the church of San Lorenzo, rebuilt in 1785 in neoclassical style.
+Marradi sits on the border between Emilia Romagna and Tuscany, in what’s known as Tuscany Romagna.
+Visit the historic centre with its 14th-century town hall and the Church of San Lorenzo, rebuilt in 1785 in neoclassical style.

-Marradi is famous for its chestnuts and marroni chestnuts, which have been awarded the IGP mark; its hills are covered with chestnut groves, and the importance of this product for the local economy is such that the Marradi Marradi Mugello chestnut road has even been created; furthermore, during the famous and renowned chestnut festival held in October, Marradi can be reached by a vintage steam train departing from Florence.
+Marradi is famous for its chestnuts and marrons, which have earned the PDO mark.
+The surrounding hills are covered with chestnut groves, and the product’s importance to the local economy led to the creation of the Maroon Route of Mugello Marradi.
+During the renowned chestnut festival in October, Marradi is accessible via a vintage steam train departing from Florence.

-Palazzuolo sul Senio is a small town in Alto Mugello, or Tuscan Romagna, which in 2018 joined the club of the most beautiful villages in Italy.
-It is located right on the border between the provinces of Florence and Forlì, and is inhabited by only about 1,000 people.
+Palazzuolo sul Senio is a small village in the Upper Mugello, or Tuscany Romagna, that joined the most beautiful villages in Italy club in 2018.
+Located right on the border between the provinces of Florence and Forlì, it’s home to just 1,000 people.

-Once down here, do not miss some religious architecture such as the sanctuary of Santa Maria della Neve di Quadalto, dating back to 1459, the abbey of Santa Maria a Susinana or the church of Santo Stefano.
-Also of interest is the ancient villa of Gruffieto, dating back to the 17th century, located in the woods between Palazzuolo and Marradi.
-Some prominent personalities stayed here in the past, including the poet Dino Campana and the humanist Gaspare Finali.
+Don’t miss religious architecture including the Sanctuary of Santa Maria della Neve di Quadalto, dating from 1459, the Abbey of Santa Maria a Susinana and the Church of Santo Stefano.
+The 17th-century Villa di Gruffieto is also interesting, nestled in woodland between Palazzuolo and Marradi.
+It once hosted notable figures including poet Dino Campana and humanist Gaspare Finali.

 Firenzuola

-For instance, climb to the top of the sasso di San Zanobi, a rock formation located in the Caburaccia locality, and also visit two other similar formations not too far away: the sasso della Mantesca and the sasso delle Macine.
-Then climb up to the Raticosa Pass, at an altitude of almost 1,000 metres, garrisoned by the Gothic Line during World War II.
+Climb to the summit of Sasso di San Zanobi, a rock formation near Caburaccia, and visit two similar formations nearby: Sasso della Mantesca and Sasso delle Macine.
+Head up to Passo della Raticosa, almost 1,000 metres above sea level, which was held by the Gothic Line during the Second World War.

 Map